zxc916684603/ecs/intl.en-US/Block Storage/Block storage FAQ.md

 ## How can I apply for Shared Block Storage? {#section_3m1_cgm_tzv .section}

-To use Shared Block Storage, you must first open a ticket.
+To use Shared Block Storage, you must first [apply for trial use](https://workorder-intl.console.aliyun.com/#/ticket/createIndex).

 ## What scenarios are Shared Block Storage suitable for? {#section_8a7_a5l_632 .section}